top of page

 Heritage Park Veterans Museum in McDonough, Georgia photo personal collection

-Like other museums, the Heritage Park Veterans Museum is filled with memorabilia, photographs, equipment and more, ranging from World War I to the present.
-Unique items include an operable mule used during the Vietnam War and a Bensen gyrocopter.
+Like other museums, the Heritage Park Veterans Museum is filled with memorabilia, photographs, equipment, and more, ranging from WWI to the present, including unique items, an operable mule used during the Vietnam War, and a Bensen gyrocopter.

 However, what sets this museum apart from others is the personalization.
 Every item has a story behind it, and the veterans on staff are more than happy to share their stories and knowledge.